 His audiences liked it too and they soon had him playing at top San Diego venues.
 After releasing his first album, he headed out on the road, touring the US for the next 9 months, playing for audiences from Hawaii to New York City.
 His song, “Booty Voodoo” became a hit on the Internet after being called “The Song of the Summer” by C.C.
 Chapman, host of the number 1 podcast on iTunes, Accident Hash.
 The tour inspired him to make his base in San Diego and build on his momentum.
 Unfortunately, things don’t always go according to plan and Coulter took a hit with the rest of the economy when live music became a luxury to most.

 In February 2011, at the same time finances forced him, his wife and their toddler son out of their Encinitas apartment, Coulter’s socio-political single, “I Would Love”, went national on Sirius XM’s popular songwriter channel, The Coffee House.
 It was soon joined by “Photograph”, another track from the debut and they both remain on the airwaves today.
 And then, when KPRI called to tell him they’d added “Booty Voodoo” into rotation as well, he knew he had no choice but to head back into the studio and get back to work.
 The LP, “Mr Positivity” was released in 2012 followed by a national tour in 2013.
-Now he is working on his third album set for release in summer 2014 featuring a duet with Dawn Mitschele and a special guest bass appearance from Butterfly Boucher.
+For the past 2 years, he has been working on his third album set for release in summer 2015 featuring a duet with Dawn Mitschele and a special guest bass and backing vocal appearance from Butterfly Boucher.

 “The singer-songwriter Discovery of 2011!” – Sirius XM The Coffee House.